pioneertrack/django-jobsite-mvp/README.md

 `./berkeleyconnect/local/local_settings.py` to the `./berkeleyconnect` directory.

- a.
-If you want to use `localhost` rather than `127`, change the line to ```ALLOWED_HOSTS = ['127.0.0.1', 'localhost']```
+> a.If you want to use `localhost` rather than `127`, change the line to ```ALLOWED_HOSTS = ['127.0.0.1', 'localhost']```
+>
- b.
+> b.
 Set up a PostgreSQL server on your local machine and update the `DATABASE` settings to reflect this.
+>
- c.
+> c.
 If you want to be able to send emails from your local server (this is only one way to do this):
-   i.
-Change your email host to `smtp.gmail.com` and your port to `587`. ii.
+>>   i.
+Change your email host to `smtp.gmail.com` and your port to `587`.
+>>   ii.
 Choose a valid email address you'd like to send from.
-Set up Google Two-Step Verification if you don't already have it, and generate an app password. iii.
+Set up Google Two-Step Verification if you don't already have it, and generate an app password.
+>>  iii.
 Change `EMAIL_HOST_USER` and set the password to the App Password you generated.
-Two-Step Verification does not need to remain on after you do this. iv.
+Two-Step Verification does not need to remain on after you do this.
+>>   iv.
 Change `EMAIL_USE_TLS` to `True`.
+>
- d.
+> d.
 If you want to be able to receive emails as an admin from your local server:
-   i.
-Ensure that you followed steps in part C to establish an address will be able to send emails. ii.
+>>   i.
+Ensure that you followed steps in part C to establish an address will be able to send emails.
+>>   ii.
 Choose the email address you want to use for receiving emails.
-Note this doesn't need to be a valid email address, but it might be useful depending on what you're working on. ii.
+Note this doesn't need to be a valid email address, but it might be useful depending on what you're working on.
+>>   ii.
 Change `DEFAULT_FEEDBACK_EMAIL` to the receiving email address.
+>
- e.
+> e.
 Set the `TEST_EMAIL` variable so you don't accidentally send emails to end users by accident.
+>
- f.
+> f.
 Set up `elasticsearch` if you don't already have it.

 4. Apply migrations for database from your local settings